A Game of Thrones-Chapter 37

-Bran is finally getting to ride outside of the castle in the oversize saddle that Tyrion Lannister designed for him.
+Bran is finally getting to ride outside of Winterfell in the oversize saddle that Tyrion Lannister designed for him.
 He has been riding a horse he named Dancer in the yard for the past fortnight, getting bolder each time.
 With his legs unable to grip, the swaying motion of the horse makes him unsteady at first, but the straps around his chest and thighs prevent him from falling.
 Soon Bran gets into the rhythm and his anxiety fades into a tremulous smile.

-Bran would have preferred to have gone out with just his brother Robb, but neither Maester Luwin nor the new Captain of Guard, Hallis Mollen, would allow it.
-The party includes Robb, Joseth the Master of Horse, Theon, Maester Luwin, and the direwolves Summer and Grey Wind.
-As they pass through the village, Theon calls out to two serving wenches by the ale house.
-One blushes and Theon declares to Robb that she squirms like a weasel in bed but say anything to her in the street and she blushes.
+Bran would have preferred to have gone out with just Robb, but neither Maester Luwin nor the new captain of guard, Hallis Mollen, would allow it.
+The party includes Robb, Joseth, Theon Greyjoy, Luwin, and the direwolves, Summer and Grey Wind.
+As they pass through the winter town, Theon calls out to two serving wenches by the ale house.
+When one of them blushes, Theon declares to Robb that she squirms like a weasel in bed but blushes if you say anything to her in the street.
 Before Theon can continue his ribald story, Robb insists he not talk about such things around Bran.
 Bran notes that Robb seems to admire Theon, but Bran has never warmed to him.

-Bran asks to go faster, and Robb tells him to go ahead.
-Robb is ahead when Bran brings Dancer to a gallop, and catches up to him at the edge of the Wolfswood.
+Bran asks to go faster, and Robb agrees and spurs his own horse.
+Bran brings Dancer to a gallop, and catches up to Robb at the edge of the wolfswood.
 Bran exclaims his excitement at being able to ride, and Robb smiles, but Bran can tell something is bothering his brother.
 Robb notes that something is bothering the direwolves as well before admitting there was a raven the night before.
-The news recently from the ravens has not been good: Uncle Benjen has still not appeared and their mother has taken Tyrion Lannister captive.
-Robb had sent riders with commands throughout the north.
-Nobody had told him what was happening, but Bran knew it was about the Lannisters and not good—there is something about the Lannisters that Bran knows he ought to remember, but when he tries to think what it is he becomes dizzy and his stomach clenches.
+The news recently from the ravens has not been good: his uncle Benjen has still not been found and their mother Catelyn has taken Tyrion Lannister captive.
+Bran remembers Robb sending riders with commands throughout the north.
+Nobody had told him what was happening, but Bran knew it was about the Lannisters and not good.
+There is something about the Lannisters that Bran knows he ought to remember, but when he tries to think what it is he becomes dizzy and his stomach clenches.

-The message was from Alyn in King's Landing.
+Robb explains that the message was from Alyn in King's Landing.
 Heward, Wyl, and Jory Cassel have been murdered by the Kingslayer.
-Bran cannot understand why anyone would kill Jory, whom he liked and had who had chased him across the roofs of Winterfell.
+Bran cannot understand why anyone would kill Jory, whom he remembers chasing him across the roofs of Winterfell.
 Robb continues solemnly that their father Eddard's leg was shattered in the fight and he has not woken since.
 Robb promises Bran that he “will not let this be forgotten.”
 Theon advises Robb to call the banners.
-Bran exclaims that only the Lord can call the banners, and Theon replies that if Eddard dies, Robb is Lord of Winterfell.
-Robb notes to Bran that the honor of the North is in his hands.
-Bran asks if Maester Luwin agrees with calling the banners, and Theon states the maester is as timid as an old woman.
-Bran tells Robb that father and mother listened to the maester’s council; Robb states that he listens to everyone.
+Bran exclaims that only the lord can call the banners, but Theon replies that if Eddard dies, Robb is Lord of Winterfell.
+Robb notes to Bran that the honor of the north is in his hands.
+Bran asks if Maester Luwin agrees with calling the banners, and Theon calls the maester as timid as an old woman.
+Bran tells Robb that their father and mother both listen to the maester's council; Robb states that he listens to everyone.

 The joy of the ride is over and Bran asks if they can go back because he is cold.
-Robb states that first they need to find the wolves and the brothers ride into the Wolfswood while Theon falls back to talk with a guardsman.
+Robb states that first they need to find the wolves, so the brothers ride into the wolfswood while Theon falls back to talk with a guardsman.
 Bran enjoys riding his horse in the woods while Theon and the guardsmen fall further behind.
 When they come to a stream, Robb asks Bran what is troubling him.
-Bran admits how he remembers Jory bringing them here to fish with Jon Snow.
+Bran admits that he remembers Jory bringing them here to fish with Jon Snow.
 Bran asks if they will ever see Jon again and Robb reminds him that even Uncle Benjen came to visit.
 Then the wolves howl and Robb rides off to get them, asking Bran to stay there.

 Suddenly Robb calls out for them to surrender.
 Bran sees that Robb is still mounted, with the body of an elk over the back of his horse.
 The outlaws only laugh and point out that it is Robb who is outnumbered and should surrender.
 Then the direwolves appear at Robb’s whistle.
 Robb charges, killing one of the men and riding down Osha when she overextends with her spear.
 At the same time Grey Wind kills Wallen and the other unnamed man while Summer tears open Hali's belly.